ray-project/ray/doc/source/data/creating-datastreams.rst

     # Write to a custom datasource.
     ds.write_datasource(YourCustomDatasource(), **write_args)

-For more details, check out :ref:`guide for implementing a custom Datasets datasource <custom_datasources>`.
+For more details, check out :ref:`guide for implementing a custom datasource <custom_datasources>`.

 --------------------------
 Performance Considerations